Walter and Maria Schroeder donate $19.125 million to launch first-in-Canada brain and heart centre

-In conversation with the philanthropists behind The Walter & Maria Schroeder BRAIN&HEART Centre.
+In conversation with the philanthropists behind The Schroeder BRAIN&HEART Centre.

 The Philanthropists: Walter and Maria Schroeder

-The Cause: The Walter and Maria Schroeder BRAIN&HEART Centre, St. Michael’s Hospital
+The Cause: The Schroeder BRAIN&HEART Centre, BARLO MS Centre, MAP Centre for Urban Health Solutions and St. Michael’s COVID-19 Response

 YOU’RE CANADIAN PHILANTHROPIC LEADERS.
 WHAT MOTIVATED YOU?